 Why does this answer indicate the learner needs further development?

 This answer indicates that the learner needs development because it lacks depth and does not clearly connect the suspension arm’s function to the specific material properties required.
 The response mentions properties like strong, light, and must not corrode, but does not explain why these properties matter in the specific scenario.
-It also incorrectly includes zinc among appropriate materials for suspension arms, which shows a lack of understanding of the property requirement of the suspension arm or properties of zinc.
+It also incorrectly includes zinc among appropriate materials for suspension arms, which shows a lack of understanding of the property requirements of the suspension arm or the properties of zinc.
 Moreover, the answer lacks technical terminology and does not address manufacturability and sustainability.

 AO3 question 3 development activity – linking material properties to engineering performance